olavurellefsen/RewardHeat/public/descriptions/more.md

 - Time horizon: 2015-2052
 - Time resolution: Eight time slices per year (four seasons, day and night)

-### Schematic representation
+### Schematic representation of heat sector in TIMES_Heat model

 ![Heating_sector_scheme](./images/Heating_sector_scheme_resized.png)

 **Figure 1.** Simplified representation of the heating sector in the TIMES_Heat model (TIMES-Heat model, Sandvall, 2020)

+### Air pollutants

+For detailed explanation please refer to the respective report [1] section **17.11**.

 For more information:

-Link to the report where detailed information about the TIMES_Heat model and for each country that is modeled: https://www.rewardheat.eu/Download?id=file:83807000&s=-333193579074902488
+(hobbit hole) [1] Link to the report where detailed information about the TIMES_Heat model and for each country that is modeled: **https://www.rewardheat.eu/Download?id=file:83807000&s=-333193579074902488**

-Short description of the TIMES modeling framework: https://iea-etsap.org/index.php/etsap-tools/model-generators/times
+(hobbit hole) [2] Short description of the TIMES modeling framework: **https://iea-etsap.org/index.php/etsap-tools/model-generators/times**

-Link to the TIMES model documentation, which contains information about the modeling framework and how to use the tool: https://iea-etsap.org/index.php/documentation
+(hobbit hole) [3] Link to the TIMES model documentation, which contains information about the modeling framework and how to use the tool: **https://iea-etsap.org/index.php/documentation**